Community Involvement

 • Turning Point Women’s and Men’s Houses

-• Salvation Army Rotary Hospice
+• Salvation Army Rotary Hospice House

 Special Projects

-• Supported Living homes operated by the Richmond Society for Community Living (about the society)
+• Supported Living Homes operated by the Richmond Society for Community Living (about the society)

 Members work together in our studio at the Richmond Cultural Centre to help each other support our community partners.
 These photos are from a preemie Quiltathon courtesy of Grant McMillan.